You’ve probably read many opinions about the pros and cons of credit cards.

 And we know there’s no shortage of companies and individuals who promote the benefits of credit cards.

-The thing is though, almost always, they have a vested interest in doing so.
+The thing is, though, that they almost always have a vested interest in doing so.

 They earn a commission when we purchase goods and services through their recommendation.

-They don’t know what a devastating effect of debt really is like you and I.
+They don’t know what the devastating effects of debt really are, like you and me.

 So, it’s important we assess the good, the bad and the ugly as objectively as we can to suit our needs and circumstances.

-Regardless of what everyone else says, you need to start with one question.
+Regardless of what everyone else says, you need to start with one question and answer it honestly with either “Yes” or “No.”

 Are you good with money?